drshahizan/special-topic-data-engineering/materials/data-integration/03-challenges.md

 For example, Talend provides a graphical interface for mapping data elements between different sources, transforming data using built-in functions or custom code, and cleansing data using data profiling and cleansing tools.
 Talend also provides connectors for different data sources such as electronic medical records, lab reports, and imaging systems, as well as connectors for cloud services such as Amazon S3 or Microsoft Azure Blob Storage.

-In summary, integrating patient data from different sources can be a complex task due to data mapping, data cleansing, data transformation, and data security challenges.
-Data integration tools such as Talend or Microsoft Azure Data Factory can provide a platform for addressing these challenges and integrating data from different sources into a unified view for analysis.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.